izzyx6/Lab-Coursework-CE880/week2/Readme.md

-##In Question 5.
+## In Question 5.
 I gave this solution I got this error that didn't seem to go away no matter what:

-##UESTION:
+## QUESTION:

 Write a function to calculate the `mean` and `standard deviation` of IRIS dataset (last column only). `Hint`: You can use NumPy aggregate functions.
 Create a list and append value to it and return the output.

-##SOLUTION:
+## SOLUTION:

 def stats(X):
     """Write a functon to calculate mean and standard deviation of IRIS dataset (last column only)."""